DevBrent3274/employee-directory/README.md

 # Employee Directory

 # Note: work in progress.
-I have questions prompting, testing drawn up and a shell of an html to buld off of.
+I have questions prompting, testing drawn up and a shell of an html to build off of.
 I understand this is not enough and will have to continue to work on it and resubmit.
 Thank you.

 ## Description